garyb1/garybyrne.codes/src/site/posts/create-an-apollo-graphql-server-content-hub.md

 This is essentially a browser-based IDE created by [Prisma](https://www.prisma.io/).
 It makes it easy for us to interact with our data sources and query them all within the browser.
 Apollo has an entire section on the playground [here](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/) which is worth checking out.

-The GraphQL playground look likes [this](https://cdn.hashnode.com/res/hashnode/image/upload/v1612472082507/r7LAqoBHl.png):

-You can see a screenshot of the playground [here](https://cdn.hashnode.com/res/hashnode/image/upload/v1612472082507/r7LAqoBHl.png)
+Click [here](https://cdn.hashnode.com/res/hashnode/image/upload/v1612472082507/r7LAqoBHl.png) to see a screenshot of what a GraphQL playground looks like.

 ##  What exactly are we building?